Supermarkets in Portugal: Which is best in 2023?

 Lidl

 The Lidl grocery store chain from Germany is very popular in Portugal.
 It was founded in the 1930s, and there are currently more than 200 stores spread around the nation.
 Lidl sells a wide variety of commodities, including fresh produce, meats, dairy, baked goods, home items, and more.
-Lidl is worldwide known for giving customers exceptional value for their money.
+Lidl is known worldwide for giving customers exceptional value for their money.
 Online shoppers in Portugal may order from Lidl and have their items delivered right to their doors.
 Lidl has taken steps to limit food waste to protect the environment, such as using recycled materials in packaging and offering paper bags to consumers instead of plastic ones.

 Aldi